-What is more enjoyable than drinking a freshly brewed local beer at the brewery itself?
+What is more enjoyable than drinking a freshly brewed local craft beer at the brewery itself?
 In the city of Utrecht there are a couple of brewpubs, most of them outside of the city center.
-However, if you rent a bike, you could easily visit them all.
+However, if you rent a bike, you could easily visit them all in one day.

 1. De Kromme Haring brewpub